JasonBalayev/JasonsAI/README.md

 [**(Click here for GitHub)**](https://github.com/JasonBalayev/JasonsAI)

-**Jason's AI Space** is a virtual assistant modeled as an AI version of Jason Balayev.
+**Jason's AI Space** is a virtual assistant modeled as an AI version of me (Jason Balayev).
 This assistant is designed to answer questions using an advanced language model, providing a free space where users can engage with Jason's digital twin to gain insights, learn, and explore a variety of topics.

 ## Live Demo